MissKittin/lesslinux-sweets/README.md

 # Achtung
-This is not open source software
+This software may not be FOSS
 Uploaded for archival purposes only
 If you are the author and you do not want this repository to be publicly available, please write to me.